 Use case Purchasing - Creating and submitting a business case for approval What Business project should I start with?
-Process Management - This gives you a workflow of Open > In Progress > Under Reviev Approved > Done, and accompanying issue types of Task and Sub-task.
-How can I do this?
+Process Management - This gives you a workflow of Open > In Approved > Done, and accompanying issue types of Task and S Under Reviev How can I do this?
 Create a task for each new business case for approval.
-Populate the task with all the relevant details, attaching any additional information that you think will support the busines Moving the task to Under Review and assign it to your approor maybe a member of the purchasing department).
-Once approved, the final stage could be to either raise a pur transfer the data to another system to get the purchase com Done and completed! s case. over (this cou chase reque ld be your ma How would this look?
-IT Purchasing / IP-1 Purchase request for new copier PEdit Q Comment Assign More > Start Progress Done Admin > < ✓ Details W Deeple • Type: ✓ Task Status: TODO (View Workflow) Priority: ↑ Medium Resolution: Unresolved Labels: copier Assignee: Reporter: Votes: John Smith Friendly Robot ✓ Description We need a new photocopier/printer as the existing one is out of warranty and keeps breaking down.
+Populate the task with all the relevant details, attaching any additional information that you think will support the business.
+Moving the task to Under Review and assign it to your appro or maybe a member of the purchasing department).
+Once approved, the final stage could be to either raise a pur transfer the data to another system to get the purchase com Done and completed! s case. over (this cou chase reque Ild be your ma How would this look?
+IT Purchasing / IP-1 Purchase request for new copier Cedit Q Comment Assign More Start Progress Done Admin 4 ✓ Edit Q Comment Assign More → Start Progress Done Admin → ✓ Details People Type: ✓ Task Status: TO DO (View Workflow) Priority: ↑ Medium Resolution: Unresolved Labels: Copier Assignee: Reporter: Votes: John Smith Friendly Robot Description We need a new photocopier/printer as the existing one is out of warranty and keeps breaking down.
 The required due diligence has been done and a quote is supplied.
-Please review and approve or let me know if anything else is required. link to quote Watchers: Dates Created: Updated: 3 minutes ago Just now link to diligence HipChat discuss ions ✓ Attachments Do you want to o discuss this issue?
-Conne ← Drop files to attach, or browse.
-Connect Dis miss Can I make this easier?
+Please review and approve or let me know if anything else is required. link to quote Watchers: Dates Created: Updated: Stop watching t 3 minutes ago Just now link to diligence u HipChat discus sions HipChat discus Do you want to discuss this issue?
+Conne ✓ Attachments ···· HipChat.
+Drop files to attach, or browse.
+Connect Di smiss Can I make this easier?
 Yes!
-You can use a lot of Jira Core's functionality, especially corpeople (collaboration is alive and well!), to make sure you have complete the business case.
-Assigning the task to the relevant proves through the workflow makes sure it'll always appear on the are set up, they'll even receive an email to let them know it's real all the inform beople at the heir to do lists ation you nee right time as Other customizations You may decide to change the workflow.
-You may need to add also want to consider assigning the task automatically to the conthrough the workflow.
-You may consider adding different issue to case that you accept, and assigning each issue type a specific, assignees per status of course!).
-Jira Core allows you to achieve rrect person a types for each custom work as it progresse type of busir
+You can use a lot of Jira Core's functionality, especially comments and mentioning of people (collaboration is alive and well!), to make sure you have all the information you need complete the business case.
+Assigning the task to the relevant people at the right time as moves through the workflow makes sure it'll always appear on their to do lists, and if notifier are set up, they'll even receive an email to let them know it's ready for them.
+Other customizations You may decide to change the workflow.
+You may need to add in a second approver.
+You also want to consider assigning the task automatically to the correct person as it progresse through the workflow.
+You may consider adding different issue types for each type of busir case that you accept, and assigning each issue type a specific, custom workflow (with the assignees per status of course!).
+Jira Core allows you to achieve this.